-The site drainage map shows the topography and all diversionary structures.
-The treatment ponds are located using natural topography to minimize the construction of diversionary structures.
+The site drainage map, located in Appendix A, shows the topography and all diversionary structures.
+The treatment is located using natural topography to minimize the construction of diversionary structures.
 Drainage from all spoil, stockpile areas, excavation areas, loading areas, equipment storage areas, and any other areas of disturbance related to the mining site will be directed to a permitted treatment structure prior to discharging.
+Stormwater from these areas which cannot drain naturally to a treatment pond will be pumped to one of the treatment pond.

 Any minor areas of disturbance that drainage cannot feasibly be routed to a treatment pond will be graded and will be vegetated with annual and perennial grasses and will have effective Best Management Practices (BMP's) for the control of non-point source pollution fully implemented and maintained at all times.